codename1995/ASD-SA/README.md

 Many thanks to [@Imposingapple](https://github.com/Imposingapple) for pointing out a bug and fixing it.

 ## Contact
-If any question, please contact codename1995@shu.edu.cn
+If you have any questions, please contact me at codename1995@shu.edu.cn or my supervisor Prof. Zhi Liu at liuzhi@staff.shu.edu.cn.

 ## License
 This code is distributed under MIT LICENSE.